 Meanwhile a press conference to publicly release investigation reports, scheduled for Monday at midday, was postponed in a statement by Mkhwebane’s office.

 The report Nkwinti wants to halt — pending a full court challenge — relates to an investigation by the public protector into the 2011 acquisition of the Bekenvlei farm in Limpopo when he was minister of land and rural development.
+The leaked report finds that he abused his position as minister, which he disputes.

 In February 2017, the Sunday Times reported that Nkwinti had referred a friend, Errol Velile Present, to an official in his department, who then facilitated the handover over of a farm worth R97-million to Present and a business partner to manage.